 Our Reception staff will direct you appropriately, but if your health matter requires medical or nursing advice then your name will be put onto the on-call list and a GP or Practice Nurse will phone you back on the same day.
 Based on the nature of your problem, they will:

 - deal with your problem over the phone

 - give you an appointment

 - or direct you to another service

 In the event you do not wish to discuss your symptoms with Reception staff please say so.
 Please be assured our Reception staff are compelled to follow the same rules of confidentiality that a GP or Nurse does.
-However, without relevant information, the GP or Nurse will be unable to prioritise your call accordingly.
+However, without relevant information the GP or Nurse will be unable to prioritise your call appropriately.

 If you feel that your problem could be dealt with over the telephone rather than by visiting the surgery the doctor on-call and nurse practitioners are available for telephone advice.